-It was our best friend Sakshi’s birthday and with the new princess Cifat (the daughter of Saskhi and Dipjoy) around, we were happy and excited to attend a party at her place.
-Tugga came with us tantrum free (he says he hates girls and we joke about what he would say when he turns a teenager) since he has a soft spot for Cifat.
+It was our best friend Sakshi’s birthday and with the new princess Sifat (the daughter of Saskhi and Dipjoy) around, we were happy and excited about the party.
+Tugga came with us tantrum free (he says he hates girls and we joke about what he would say when he turns a teenager) since he has a soft spot for Sifat.

-Sunday afternoon, sultry humid Kolkata demands for beer and it started flowing with some Kali Mirch Kebab and spicy spring chicken and we have our secret outlet which we believe, makes the best of these.
+Sunday afternoon, sultry humid Kolkata demanded beer and it started flowing with some Kali Mirch Kebab and spicy spring chicken.
+Don’t ask, this is from our secret outlet which we believe, makes the best of these.
 The party was super hit and what are the tale tell signs of a party being hit?
-For me, when the main course gets delayed over rounds of drinks and starters till such time the host starts to scream, shout and request us to eat (vice versa when it happens at my place).
-So finally around 4 PM, yes around 4 PM, after several insistence from Aunty (Dipjoy’s mother), we sat down for the lunch.
+For me, the drinks and the starters initiate a lot of conversations and the main course gets delayed.
+So finally around 4 PM, yes around 4 PM, after several insistence from Aunty (Dipjoy’s mother), we sat down for lunch.

-What I liked was that the pungency from mustard oil and sweetness from the pumpkins and the soft freshwater shrimps created a beautiful symphony.
-There was also a contrasting duel between the softness of the pumpkins and the texture of the shrimps, almost like playing the game minesweeper.
-You never know when the textured prawn will pop up from the soft pumpkin mash.
+What did I like the most?
+I liked the pungency of mustard oil and the sweetness of the pumpkins.
+The soft freshwater shrimps along with these created a beautiful symphony.
+There was also a contrasting duel between the softness of the pumpkins and the texture of the shrimp.
+It was like playing the game Minesweeper.
+And you never know when the textured prawn will pop up from the soft pumpkin mash.
 Never knew before that Kumro chingri could be so delicious.
 What’s your favourite Kumro dish?

 Kumro chingri - A surprise thakurbarir recipe

 - 750 gms sweet pumpkin roughly diced in 1 inch cubes

 - 500 gms medium sized prawns shelled and deveined

 - 1 large onion thinly sliced